ngjunsiang/laymansguide-src/season11/issue137/issue137.md

 ## The Apple M1: evolved from a smartphone chip

 To get into that story, I’ll have to go even more mobile, and look at smartphone CPUs.
-After all, the Apple M1 actually evolved from the Apple A-series CPUs for their iPhone and iPad.
+After all, the Apple M1 actually evolved from the Apple A-series SoCs for their iPhone and iPad.
 That starts next issue.

 ## What about other Intel Core laptops running Windows?